awsdocs/amazon-ecs-developer-guide/doc_source/instance_IAM_role.md

 1. Choose the **EC2 Role for Elastic Container Service** use case and then **Next: Permissions**\.

 1. In the **Attached permissions policy** section, select **AmazonEC2ContainerServiceforEC2Role** and then choose **Next: Review**\.
+**Important**
+The **AmazonEC2ContainerServiceforEC2Role** managed policy should be attached to the container instance IAM role, otherwise you will receive an error using the AWS Management Console to create clusters\.

 1. For **Role name**, type `ecsInstanceRole` and optionally you can enter a description\.